Miserlou/Zappa/README.md

         "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "slim_handler": false, // Useful if project >50M.
 Set true to just upload a small handler to Lambda and load actual project from S3 at runtime.
 Default false.
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,
+        "stack_role_arn": null, // The role for CloudFormation to use when provisioning, updating, or deleting the stack, by default it will use the role you or acting as when invoking Zappa.
         "tags": { // Attach additional tags to AWS Resources "Key": "Value",  // Example Key and value "Key2": "Value2",